-And I believe there is far more harm done by unholy and inconsistent Christians than we are at all aware.
+I believe there is far more harm done by unholy and inconsistent Christians than we are aware of.
 Such men are among Satan's best allies.
 They pull down by their lives what ministers build with their lips.
 They cause the chariot wheels of the Gospel to drive heavily.
-They supply the children of this world with a never ending excuse for remaining as they are.
-"I cannot see the use of so much religion," said an irreligious tradesman not long ago; "I observe that some of my customers are always talking about the Gospel, and faith, and election, and the blessed promises and so forth;-and yet these very people think nothing of cheating me of pence and half-pence, when they have an opportunity.
-Now if religious persons can do such things, I do not see what good there is in religion."
-Oh, brethren, I blush to be obliged to write such things, I fear that Christ's name is too often blasphemed because of the lives of Christians.
+They supply the children of this world with a never ending excuse for remaining as they are.-"I cannot see the use of so much religion," said an irreligious tradesman not long ago; "I observe that some of my customers are always talking about the Gospel, and faith, and election, and the blessed promises, and so forth; and yet these very people think nothing of cheating me of pence and half-pence, when they have an opportunity.
+Now, if religious persons can do such things, I do not see what good there is in religion."-I grieve to be obliged to write such things, but I fear that Christ's name is too often blasphemed because of the lives of Christians.
 Let us take heed lest the blood of souls should be required at our hands.
-From murder of souls by inconsistency and loose walking, good Lord deliver us!
+From murder of souls by inconsistency and loose walking, good Lord, deliver us!
 Oh, for the sake of others, if for no other reason, let us strive to be holy!

-We must be holy, because our present comfort depends much upon it.
+- (g) We must be holy, because our present comfort depends much upon it.
 We cannot be too often reminded of this.
 We are sadly apt to forget that there is a close connection between sin and sorrow, holiness and happiness, sanctification and consolation.
 God has so wisely ordered it, that our well-being and our well-doing are linked together.
-He has mercifully provided, that even in this world it should be man's interest to be holy.
-Our justification is not by works,-our calling and election are not according to our works,-but it is vain for any one to suppose that he will have a lively sense of his justification, or an assurance of his calling, so long as he does not strive to live a holy life.
-A believer may as soon expect to feel the sun's rays upon a dark and cloudy day, as to feel strong consolation in Christ, while he does not follow Him fully.
-When the disciples forsook the Lord and fled, they escaped danger, but they were miserable and sad: when shortly after they confessed Him boldly before men, they were cast into prison and beaten, but we are told, "They rejoiced that they were counted worthy to suffer shame for His name."
-(Acts v.41.)
+He has mercifully provided that even in this world it shall be man's interest to be holy.
+Our justification is not by works-our calling and election are not according to our works-but it is vain for anyone to suppose that he will have a lively sense of his justification, or an assurance of his calling, so long as he neglects good works, or does not strive to live a holy life.
+"Hereby we do know that we know Him, if we keep His commandments."-"Hereby we know that we are of the truth, and shall assure our hearts."
+(1 John ii, 3; 19.)
+A believer may as soon expect to feel the sun's rays upon a dark and cloudy day, as to feel strong consolation in Christ while he does not follow Him fully.
+When the disciples forsook the Lord and fled, they escaped danger, but they were miserable and sad.
+When, shortly after, they confessed Him boldly before men, they were cast into prison and beaten; but we are told "they rejoiced that they were counted worthy to suffer shame for His name."
+(Acts v.
+41.)
 Oh, for our own sakes, if there were no other reason, let us strive to be holy!
-He that follows Jesus most fully, will always follow Him most comfortably.

-Lastly, we must be holy, because without holiness on earth we should never be prepared to enjoy heaven.
+He that follows Jesus most fully will always follow Him most comfortably. - (h) Lastly, we must be holy, because without holiness on earth we shall never be prepared to enjoy heaven.
 Heaven is a holy place.
-The Lord of heaven is a Holy Being.
+The Lord of heaven is a holy Being.
 The angels are holy creatures.
 Holiness is written on everything in heaven.
-The book of Revelation says expressly, "There shall in nowise enter into it, anything that defileth, neither whatsoever worketh abomination, or maketh a lie."
+The book of Revelation says expressly, "There shall in no wise enter into it anything that defileth, neither whatsoever worketh abomination, or maketh a lie."
 (Rev. xxi.
 27.)